 volcanic origin.
 It made its major contribution to the advancement of mankind

-in 1971 when the largest underground nuclear explosion of the United States was carried out on Amchitka , one of its westernmost parts.
+in 1971 when the largest underground nuclear explosion of the United States Amchitka , one of its westernmost parts.
 This

 nuclear test belonged to the events that gave rise to modern environmentalism: